david-soto-m/amisgitpm/README.md

 However, I have published this crate.
 My reasons are:

-1. I wanted to know what I had installed from git in some form or other.
+1. I wanted to know what I had installed from git.
-1. I wanted to use latest versions of software with updates.
+1. I wanted to use latest versions of the software.
 1. I wanted to have some assistance with the build process.
 1. I wanted if possible to automatically rebuild and install the latest updates.
 1. I wanted to uninstall the software.
-1. I wanted to be able to always go back at least on version
+1. I wanted to be able to always go back to the previous version

+# Known bugs

+- You can only install via https clones and not ssh.
+Given that you shouldn't really be interacting with the repos this shouldn't be a mayor problem, but it's a bummer